pure-data/pure-data/doc/1.manual/pdmanual.md

 An exception is made for subpatches whose "state" is the configuration of the subpatch; as a special case, this configuration is restored when the patch is read from a file.
-Also, if you rename the subpatch, for instance typing "pd jane" instead of "pd spot," the contents of the patch are preserved and only the text in the object box and the window title of the subpatch are changed.
+Also, if you rename the subpatch, for instance typing `pd jane` instead of `pd spot`, the contents of the patch are preserved and only the text in the object box and the window title of the subpatch are changed.

-It is probably bad style to specify creation arguments ala "makenote 64 250" if you are going to override them later; this is confusing to anyone who tries to understand the patch.
+It is probably bad style to specify creation arguments, e.g. `makenote 64 250`, if you are going to override them later; this is confusing to anyone who tries to understand the patch.